 In High Power Amplifier systems an arc will travel from where it is ignited back to the amplifier.
 Typical arc travel speed is on the order of 20 ft/sec.
 Increasing the waveguide pressure can reduce the speed of arc travel.
 It is difficult to get an accurate calculation of the amount of pressurization needed, but it is a good practice to get as much pressure as your system can handle.
-All high power systems that meet the criteria of Table 2 are pressure tested at the factory to 1.5 psig.

-Important!
-As a guide we recommend using the power levels in Table 2 as the threshold levels where special attention be given to dehydration and the overall simplification of waveguide system design.
+All high power systems that meet the criteria of Table 5 are pressure tested at the factory to 1.5 psig.
+As a guide we recommend using the power levels in Table 5 as the threshold levels where special attention be given to dehydration and the overall simplification of waveguide system design.

-Satcom Band Frequency Range Amplifier Output Power Waveguide S Band 1.7-2.6 GHz > 10 kW WR430 C-Band 5.7 - 6.7 GHz > 2 kW WR137 X-Band 7.9-8.4 GHz > 1kW WR112 Ku-Band 13.75-14.5 GHz > 500W WR75 Ka-Band 27-31 GHz > 100W WR28
+Satcom Band Frequency Range Amplifier Output Power Waveguide

+S Band 1.7 - 2.6 GHz > 10 kW WR430

+C Band 5.7 - 6.7 Ghz > 2 kW WR137

+X Band 7.9 - 8.4 GHz > 1 kW WR112

+Ku Band 13.75 - 14.5 GHz > 500W WR75

+Ka Band 27 - 31 GHz > 100 W WR28

-Table 2: Recommended Output Power Thresholds
+Table 5: Recommended Output Power Thresholds for Waveguide System Pressurization

 It is a common misconception to look up the maximum theoretical power handling of a particular type of waveguide and assume that this is the maximum power handling.
 This may be the case for a straight waveguide tube with ideal terminations but these values must be significantly de-rated in practical systems.
 Phase combined amplifier systems can be particularly sensitive to the potential for waveguide arcing.
 This is due to the numerous bends, magic tees, multiple waveguide flange joints, and other waveguide components.
-Table 3 shows the power handling capability of some popular waveguide components normalized to the waveguide power rating.
+Table 6 shows the power handling capability of some popular waveguide components normalized to the waveguide power rating.
 From this table, we can see how a practical waveguide system's power handling will de-rate significantly.

-Table 3: De-rating of W/G Components Relative to Straight W/G
+Table 6: Relative De-Rating of Popular Waveguide Components RElative to Straight Waveguide

 Waveguide Component Relative Power Rating

 H Plane Bend 0.6 to 0.9

 E Plane Bend 0.97

-90-Degree Twist 0.8 to 0.9
+90° Twist 0.8 to 0.9

-Magic Tee 0.80
+Magic Tee 0.8

-E-Plane Tee 0.06
+E Plane Tee 0.06

-H-Plane Tee 0.80
+H Plane Tee .8

+Cross Guide Coupler 0.21